Bitcoin market hours: when can you trade bitcoin?

 Bitcoin is the largest cryptocurrency in terms of market cap, but when can you trade bitcoin?
 Here, we’ve broken down the weekly bitcoin trading hours that you can use to seize opportunity on this famously volatile cryptocurrency.

 Cryptocurrency trading is only available to professional traders.
 Find out more about our professional account.

 What are the trading hours for bitcoin?

 As with other cryptocurrencies, the bitcoin market is open 24/7.
 That’s because bitcoin and other cryptocurrencies operate on a decentralised computer network.
-When you trade with us, you’ll be able to speculate on bitcoin’s price movements from 8am Saturday until 10pm Friday using spread bets and CFDs.
+If you’re a professional trader, you’ll be able to speculate on bitcoin’s price movements with us from 8am Saturday until 10pm Friday using CFDs.

 These products give you the flexibility to go long if you think bitcoin will increase in value, or short if you think it will decrease in value.
 You can see a table of our opening and closing times for bitcoin as well as a range of other cryptocurrencies below.

 |Bitcoin cash||8am Saturday||10pm Friday|

 |Ether||8am Saturday||10pm Friday|

 |Litecoin||8am Saturday||10pm Friday|